Tharon-C/wake-up/README.md

 ##Some Basic Features
 * Preprocessing with Gulp and SASS
 * Short codes for making links and images more portable.
-* Added Jquery for quickly creating resonsive Tabs.
+* Added jQuery for quickly creating resonsive Tabs & other fun stuff.